andrebrait/unraid-native-zfs-encryption/README.md

 The script will then ensure the dataset is unlocked and mounted before Docker and VMs start up.

-# Moving confidential parts of an application
+# Moving confidential parts of an application [WIP]

+![Screenshot 2024-08-30 042204](https://github.com/user-attachments/assets/789527a3-c4ae-4949-ae5d-f6308aecff29)

 1. Stop docker compose.

-![Screenshot 2024-08-30 042204](https://github.com/user-attachments/assets/789527a3-c4ae-4949-ae5d-f6308aecff29)

 ```shell
 # 1. Identify what to transfer